linearregression/collaboratool/using-virtualbox.md

 You now have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.

-You can get a terminal window that allows you to type commands in a UNIX-style shell by clicking on the icon of the black box with the $ symbo on the top panel.
+You can get a terminal window that allows you to type commands in a UNIX-style shell by clicking on the icon of the black box with the `$` symbol on the top panel.
 Using this you can start IPython Notebook by simply typing "ipython notebook" or  R by simply typing 'R' at the prompt in the terminal.
 This starts a bare-bones R session.
 To start RStudio, either type 'rstudio' at the prompt on go to "Applications->Programming->RStudio".

 You can restart the VM at any time by opening VirtualBox and clicking on the tab for the VM and clicking "Start" as you did above.